B2B Sales Strategy27 min read

 3. Contextual Signals (Supporting)

 Contextual signals are indirect indicators that create conditions favorable for a purchase.
-They don't confirm intent on their own, but they're powerful when combined with other signal types.
+They do not confirm intent on their own, but they are powerful when combined with other signal types.

 Examples include:

-• Job postings — Listings mentioning specific technologies reveal buying intent
+• Job and role changes: listings mentioning specific technologies, or a prospect changing jobs, reveal buying intent

 A company that just raised a Series B, hired a Head of Sales, and posted three SDR openings is almost certainly about to invest in sales tools.
 Each signal alone is weak.
-Together, they paint a clear picture.
+Together, they paint a clear picture, which is exactly why a system that watches 20+ signal types at once beats any single keyword alert.

-LinkedIn and X (Twitter) are the two highest-value platforms for detecting B2B buyer intent signals.
-Each surfaces different types of intelligence, and monitoring both provides the most complete picture of buyer readiness.
+LinkedIn and X (Twitter) are the two highest-value platforms for detecting B2B buyer intent signals, but Instagram and email now matter too.
+Each surfaces different types of intelligence, and monitoring all of them provides the most complete picture of buyer readiness.
+Autoreach runs one sequence across four channels (LinkedIn, X, Instagram, and email), so a signal detected anywhere can become outreach anywhere.

 LinkedIn Signals